Residential Ministry

 Protestant

 Melanie Taylor holds an MA in Intercultural Studies from Fuller Seminary.
 Her pastoral concerns include racial trauma, ethnic identity development, emotional wellness, and intercultural education.
 Since 2010 she has moved between various roles in higher education, full-time church ministry, historic preservation, and contract work for minority-owned businesses.
-Now she is proud to be working in the museum field as a Curatorial Assistant.
+Now she is proud to work in the museum field as a Curatorial Assistant.
 Through her collective experiences, Melanie has developed the capacity to minister to those experiencing racial trauma, church hurt, emotional pain, and career discernment.
 She is also intentional about investing in people of color by offering resources and pastoral support for their flourishing in predominantly white spaces.
 In her spare time, Melanie enjoys raising house plants, watching sports, and eating good food.

 Sophia Funari